msedalatzadeh/Data-Science--R-tutorial/README.md

 to learn about Data Science.

 R is a statistical computing programming language.
 Creating and analyzing data is R could not be easier.
-For instant to create a vactor of strings in R you just need write
+For instant to create a vector of strings in R you just need write

 ```R
 MyVector <- c(1,2,3,4,5)